AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 #### `mage-cache-storage`

 Local storage of visitor-specific content that enables e-commerce functions.
-This cookie is unused by default but, when it is used, it's used to expedite checkout so that basic user information is available when someone leaves and returns.
+Unused by default, but when it is used, it's used to expedite checkout so that basic user information is available when someone leaves and returns.

 #### `mage-cache-storage-section-invalidation`

-Stores information related to which sections of page need to be invalidated and removed
+Stores information related to which sections of the page need to be invalidated and removed.

 #### `persistent_shopping_cart`

-Stores the key ID of persistent cart to make it possible to restore the cart for an anonymous shopper.
+Stores the key ID of a persistent cart to make it possible to restore the cart for an anonymous shopper.

 #### `private_content_version`